 Once registration opens for the semester, the e-bill system is active.
 Once you register for classes, you should expect to receive an e-bill notice on the 20th of the month.

 If you didn’t receive an e-bill, please check your spam or junk mail folder.
 Sometimes emails from companies or agencies will go to spam automatically.
 All you have to do is open the email in the spam folder and click that the item is not spam.
 This should resolve the issue.
 As always, e-bills are sent to your myAims email account so we recommend students to check their email on a regular basis in their myAims portal.
 If it’s not going to spam, please login to myAims and review your contact information.
-Please contact Admissions and Records to update your email addresses on file.
+Contact the Enrollment office if you need assistance updating your information on file.

-The college only mails paper bills to students after the Final Payment Deadline and service fees have been assessed.
+The college only mails paper bills to students at approx Midterms and after the Final Payment Deadline once service fees have been assessed.
 Students can look at their tuition bill online 24/7 on myAims website.

-No. The e-bills are only sent to the students email addresses on file with Admissions and Records.
+No. The e-bills are only sent to the students email addresses on file with the Enrollment office.
 It is sent to the myAims email and the primary personal email.
 The student can have the primary personal email addresses on file changed to another one if they wish.

 Students will still receive e-bill notices until the Financial Aid actually posts to the student’s tuition account and pays tuition charges in full.
 If you are receiving e-bills after you received a refund check, please go online to recheck your balance.
 If you dropped or withdrew from classes after you had already received your refund check, you may owe those funds back to the college due to adjustments in your Financial Aid eligibility.